pskelsey/4C-model/docs/Documentation.md

 ### Crop data
 Data defining the spatial coverage of crops and land-use types were derived from [IACS](https://ec.europa.eu/agriculture/direct-support/iacs_en), [JACS](http://www.gov.scot/Topics/Statistics/Browse/Agriculture-Fisheries/PubFinalResultsJuneCensus), and [CROME](https://data.gov.uk/data/search?q=CROME).
 These data cover Scotland and England only.

-### Output data
-For each future scenario you define, a 'super-ensemble' of projected values is produced (11 SCPs x *n* selected grid cells).
-These can be saved to an ASCII file, where a new column of data is added for each scenario defined.
-Each column will contain 22308 values (52 x 39 cells x 11 SCPs).
-Only a small proporition of these values will be numerical, pertaining to the grid cells you selected for your projections.
-The rest will be NaN (not a number).
-These results can be saved to any location you like.

 ## Model Tab